Recipe for the Optional Veggie Cottage Cheese Salad

 - green olives, sliced

 - 24 ounce container cottage cheese

 Preparing the Vegetables

-- Chop and slice all vegetables.
+- Using my Cuisinart Ceramic Knives, I chop and slice all vegetables.
 Since it is an optional recipe, you can add or subtract whichever vegetables you like.
 For instance, I think a red onion is strong, and sometimes I leave it out.
 But, I like to make my salad look as colorful as possible, and the purple of the "red" onion adds flavor and color.
 Maybe it depends on the mood.

 - Pour cottage cheese into a medium size bowl.
 If I am staying home, I put it in a glass or ceramic bowl.
 If I am taking it to a party, I like to place it in a plastic bowl with a lid.

 - Mix veggies into cottage cheese.
 Place in refrigerator for 2 hours so all the flavors can blend.
 Personally, I like to make it the night before, but sometimes time does not permit.
 Some think it tastes like a cold pizza but without the grease.

 There are so many variations you could do with this recipe.
 I have used both spicy banana peppers and jalapenos in mine.
 Be sure you slice/dice them when your hands and the peppers are dry to avoid the burn of their oil.

 One thing we love to do during the summer growing season is take our tomatoes straight from the vine, chop them, then place them over our cottage cheese salad with a little salt and pepper.
 We love that with all the veggies or even with only tomatoes.
 I do not suggest you chop the tomatoes up and place them in the salad because they get mushy.
 It is better to use them on the side.